1phonetucked-tech/sd-net-2.0/README.md

 ./tools/verify_netlist.py             # netlist against intent
 ```

-`gen_pcb.py`, `gen_schematic.py` and `route.py` are one-time bootstrappers.
-Running them overwrites the routed board.
+"gen_schematic.py" and "gen_pcb.py" built the original KiCad files > kept as a record only > running either overwrites the current board

-Do not run `Tools → Update Footprints from Library` in the PCB editor.
+**do not run "Tools → Update Footprints from Library" in the PCB editor.
 KiCad
-stores pad angles absolutely, `U1` sits at 270 degrees, and updating from the
-library strips those angles and shorts the part. `docs/LAND-PATTERNS.md`
+stores pad angles absolutely & "U1" sits at 270 degrees > updating from the library strips those angles and shorts the part
-explains it.
+*also explained on "docs/LAND-PATTERNS.md*"**

-## Licence
+## licence
 CERN-OHL-S-2.0.
 Distribute a variant and its design files must be shared under
 the same terms.

-Created by 1PhoneTucked.
+created by (1)PhoneTucked.